The Ultimate Penang Travel Guide

 Price: Php 8,800 via Agoda.com

 Seven Terraces is perfect in terms of affordability, accessibility, and proximity to the best destinations in Penang Island.
-The hotel screams tradition in every corner and everything is just lovely here.
-Seven Terraces is one of the four George Town Heritage + Hotels in Penang.
+The hotel screams tradition in every corner, and everything is lovely here.
+Seven Terraces is one of Penang’s four George Town Heritage + Hotels.